Text by CLOT Magazine

-Writer, lecturer, artist and curator Dr. Joanna Zylinska combines philosophy, photography and curatorial work to build a bridge between the sciences and the humanities.
-In her most recent book Minimal Ethics for the Anthropocene, Dr. Zylinska opens a window onto the this new era to help us reflect about life as a biological and social experience.
+Writer, lecturer, artist and curator Dr Joanna Zylinska combines philosophy, photography and curatorial work to build a bridge between the sciences and the humanities.
+In her most recent book Minimal Ethics for the Anthropocene, Dr Zylinska opens a window onto this new era to help us reflect on life as a biological and social experience.

 What drew you into working at the intersection of bioethics, new technologies and new media?
 Could you tell us a little bit about your intellectual process?

-I was also less interested in a bioethics that tells you what you should or shouldn’t do, and more in a kind of bioethics that offered a philosophical opening towards asking different questions about values and decisions being made about life, at a time when life itself was being remade.
+I was also less interested in bioethics which tells you what you should or shouldn’t do, and more in a kind of bioethics that offered a philosophical opening towards asking different questions about values and decisions being made about life, at a time when life itself was being remade.

 How does your interest in bioethics tie in with your work on the new Anthropocene era?

 For me, an interest in the Anthropocene was a logical consequence of my earlier work on bioethics.
 In my most recent book, Minimal Ethics for the Anthropocene (Open Humanities Press, 2014), I was trying to ask questions about human involvement in the constitution and transformation of the biosphere and the geosphere.

 I was also trying to encourage reflection on the responsibility we humans have for life on Earth – while there is still time.

 Of course, I’m aware that humans are not the only agents that are making changes to the Earth’s planet.
 There are plenty of other influences, such as meteorites or even air, but humans have become much more active in shaping, directly and indirectly, the geo-forming processes.